A. K. M. Mohiuddin Ahmed: Early life and education

 Ahmed was born in Bogra, East Bengal, Pakistan (now Rajshahi Division, Bangladesh).
-He enlisted to Pakistan Military Academy in 1967 and was commissioned at East Bengal Regiment on 1969.
+He enrolled at the Pakistan Military Academy in 1967 and was commissioned at East Bengal Regiment in 1969.
 He was soon promoted to lieutenant in January 1971 and was transferred as patrol officer for the bravo company under the 2nd East Bengal Regiment.
 His unit was transferred from Lahore Cantonment to outskirts of the Mirpur Cantonment around February 1971.

 Military career

-Ahmed was in East Pakistan at the time of Operation Searchlight and revolt against the Pakistan Army with his company commander major Moinul Hossain Chowdhury.
-Chowdhury became the commanding officer for the 2nd East Bengal Regiment during the Bangladesh Liberation War while Ahmed was ameliorated to war substantive captain and transferred as the Aide-de-camp to commander of S Force lieutenant colonel K. M. Shafiullah.
-After the war Ahmed was promoted to the rank of major on 1972 and designated as a company commander alpha at 4th East Bengal Regiment.
+Ahmed was in East Pakistan at the time of Operation Searchlight and revolt against the Pakistan Army with his company commander, Major Moinul Hossain Chowdhury.
+Chowdhury became the commanding officer for the 2nd East Bengal Regiment during the Bangladesh Liberation War, while Ahmed was promoted to war substantive captain and transferred as the aide-de-camp to commander of S Force Lieutenant Colonel K. M. Shafiullah.
+After the war, Ahmed was promoted to the rank of major in 1972 and designated as a company commander alpha at 4th East Bengal Regiment.

 15 August 1975 Bangladeshi coup d'état

-In 1975, Ahmed and a few other mid ranking army officers, displeased with the direction the government of Bangladesh was heading, decided to overthrow President Sheikh Mujibur Rahman and replace him with an Islamic government led by Khandaker Moshtaque Ahmed.
+In 1975, Ahmed and a few other mid-ranking army officers, displeased with the direction the government of Bangladesh was heading, decided to overthrow President Sheikh Mujibur Rahman and replace him with an Islamic government led by Khandaker Moshtaque Ahmed.
 They attacked the residence of Sheikh Mujib on 15 August 1975.
 After Sheikh Mujib and most of his family members were killed, Ahmed went with the other officers to form a command council and a government headed by Moshtaque.
-After the killing he was posted to a diplomatic mission in Tripoli, Libya.
+After the killing, he was posted to a diplomatic mission in Tripoli, Libya.

-Ahmed fled to the United States in 1996, the same year Bangladesh Awami League returned to power.
-He applied for asylum but his application was rejected and he was ordered to be deported from the United States on 2002.
-On 18 June 2007 Ahmed was deported from the United States after fighting a prolonged legal battle to remain in the United States.
+Ahmed fled to the United States in 1996, the same year the Bangladesh Awami League returned to power.
+He applied for asylum, but his application was rejected, and he was ordered to be deported from the United States in 2002.
+On 18 June 2007, Ahmed was deported from the United States after fighting a prolonged legal battle to remain in the United States.
 He had been detained by US Immigration and Customs Enforcement on 13 March 2007.
 His home in Patuakhali was burned down on 18 November 2009 by locals.

 Trial

-2 October 1996 AFM Mohitul Islam filed the case over the attack on Sheikh Mujib with Dhanmondi Police Station.
-On 8 November 1998 Ahmed and 14 others were sentenced to death in the case filed over the murder of Sheikh Mujib and his family.
+On 2 October 1996, AFM Mohitul Islam filed the case over the attack on Sheikh Mujib with Dhanmondi Police Station.
+On 8 November 1998, Ahmed and 14 others were sentenced to death in the case filed over the murder of Sheikh Mujib and his family.
 30 April 2001, Bangladesh High Court confirmed the death sentences of 12.